BRAEDON WILKERSON

 Braedon Wilkerson is a political strategist and public affairs consultant from Olympia, Washington.
 He manages campaigns for Republican candidates and conservative causes.

-Wilkerson has worked as a political operative on campaigns for prominent Republican candidates, including Congressman Ron Paul, Senator Ted Cruz, Florida Governor Ron DeSantis, Virginia House Speaker Vance Wilkins, and Honolulu City Councilmember Andria Tupola.
+Wilkerson has served as a political operative on campaigns for prominent Republican candidates, including Congressman Ron Paul, Senator Ted Cruz, and Florida Governor Ron DeSantis.
+He has also supported notable state and local officials: Virginia House Speaker Vance Wilkins, Washington State Representative Jesse Young, Honolulu City Councilmember Andria Tupola, and Hawaii State Senator Samantha DeCorte.

-He has managed efforts for political advocacy organizations, including the American Civil Liberties Union, the International Association of Fire Fighters, and the Association of Washington Business — Washington State’s Chamber of Commerce.
+Wilkerson has managed efforts for political advocacy organizations, including the American Civil Liberties Union, the International Association of Fire Fighters, and the Association of Washington Business (Washington State’s Chamber of Commerce).
+He has also served as a legislative assistant in the Washington State House of Representatives and as Policy Director within the legislative branch of the City and County of Honolulu.

-Wilkerson was elected as a Republican National Delegate in four presidential elections — representing three states — Hawaii, the Commonwealth of Virginia, and the State of Washington.
-He also served on the Republican National Convention Rules Committee in this capacity.
+Wilkerson was elected as a Republican National Delegate representing three states — Hawaii, Washington, and Virginia — to four consecutive presidential nominating conventions.
+He was nominated and served on the Republican National Convention Rules Committee as a Trump presidential campaign appointee in 2024.

-He studied Politics and Public Policy at Liberty University and attended the Leadership Institute’s Campaign Management School.
+He studied politics and public policy and graduated from the Leadership Institute’s Campaign Management School.

 MISSION STATEMENT